redspider/codewars2014/README.md

  Grant later pointed out we could have made it square just by printing two blocks or two spaces for each "pixel", which is far easier and is what I implemented in the reference solution.

+Later on Twitter @monsterlemon pointed out:

+> after the turtle, it occurred to me that adding P1 21 21 to top of 'square' file should make valid .pbm - then just 'display' file

+and he was right.
+That would have been much, much easier.

 #### Question 3: Russian Dolls